tprasadtp/protonvpn-docker/README.md

     ```
     > **Warning**
     >
-    > - Ro publish additional ports from other containers using this VPN, it **MUST** be done
+    > - To publish additional ports from other containers using this VPN, it **MUST** be done
     >   on the `protonwire` container!
     > - `--sysctl` and `--cap-add` flags are important! without these, container cannot create
     > or manage WireGuard interfaces or routing.